 The Davis Math Circle is a student-run, volunteer-based outreach program for Northern California high school and middle school students.
 It aims to looking beyond the standard math curriculum in schools.

 Classes/ Events/ Competitions: The Davis Math Circle events mainly comprise of guest presentations and math lessons.
-This fall (2018), it had sessions by experts held over eight Saturdays (12-2 pm PST) spread across October, November and December at the Mathematical Sciences Building 2112 on the UC Davis Campus; topics covered included probability, geometry, algebra and the pigeonhole principle.
+This fall (2019), it had sessions by experts held over eight Saturdays (12-2 pm PST) spread across October, November and December at the Mathematical Sciences Building 2112 on the UC Davis Campus; topics covered included probability, geometry, algebra, number theory and combinatorics.

 How To Join: These lessons are ideal for students in grades 6 to 10; the sessions are free and run on a drop-in basis.
 One can join by writing to firstname.lastname@example.org.
 For more info, visit: https://davismathcircle.wordpress.com.